-SECTION 10: INSURANCE
+Section 10: Insurance

-10.1 Insurance Cover
+10.1 Insurance cover

 The funds for insurance have been delegated to schools.
-Schools are able to continue to buy insurance services from Southwark or to make alternative arrangements for the provision of insurance cover for all their insurable interests.
+Schools are able to continue to buy insurance services from the council or to make alternative arrangements for the provision of insurance cover for all their insurable interests.

-Southwark, as the LA, will require the school to demonstrate that the school has taken out insurance cover relevant to Southwark's insurable interests that is equal to a scheme Southwark could provide through funding from contributions from school's delegated budgets.
+The council, as the LA, will require the school to demonstrate that the school has taken out insurance cover relevant to the council's insurable interests that is equal to a scheme the council could provide through funding from contributions from school's delegated budgets.

-Southwark is required to have regard to the actual risks which might reasonably be expected to arise at the school in question in operating such a requirement, rather than applying an arbitrary minimum level of cover for all schools.
+The council is required to have regard to the actual risks which might reasonably be expected to arise at the school in question in operating such a requirement, rather than applying an arbitrary minimum level of cover for all schools.